Claybourne Elder

-Biography
+Early life and education

-Elder is from Springville, Utah.
-His mother is a schoolteacher and father a carpenter, and he is the youngest of eight siblings.
+Elder was born in Springville, Utah.
+His mother was a schoolteacher and his father was a carpenter.
+He is the youngest of eight siblings and was raised in the Church of Jesus Christ of Latter-day Saints.
 At an early age he played violin in the school orchestra.

-Elder studied acting at the Moscow Klasse Centre in Russia before attending Brigham Young University and the University of Utah.
-He earned a degree in dramaturgy and directing from The University of Utah.
+Elder studied acting at the Moscow Klasse Centre in Russia before attending Brigham Young University (BYU).
+He was kicked out of BYU for being gay, and ultimately earned a degree in dramaturgy and directing from the University of Utah.

+Career

 Elder received rave reviews and was nominated for a Drama Desk Award for Outstanding Leading Actor in A Play for originating the role of "Ollie Olson" in One Arm directed by Moisés Kaufman.
 He was nominated for a 2015 Lucille Lortel Award for Outstanding Leading Actor in a Musical for Allegro at Classic Stage.
 He originated the roles of "Buck Barrow" in Bonnie & Clyde, "Hollis Bessemer" in Stephen Sondheim's Road Show and "Michael Victor" in Venice.

 He played the Soldier/Alex and understudied Jake Gyllenhaal in the Broadway revival of Sunday in the Park with George, which opened in February 2017.
-He also played the soldier in the concert performances in October 2016 at New York City Center.
-He can be heard on the cast recordings of Bonnie & Clyde, Road Show, Venice and Sunday in the Park with George.
+He also played the role in the concert performances in October 2016 at New York City Center.

+Elder can be heard on the cast recordings of Bonnie & Clyde, Road Show, Venice and Sunday in the Park with George.

 Elder guest-starred as Pete O'Malley in the second season of The CW's The Carrie Diaries.

 Regionally, Elder played George in Sunday in the Park with George at the Signature Theatre, Arlington, Virginia, in 2014.

 On Broadway, Elder played the role of Andy in the 2021 revival of Stephen Sondheim's musical Company.

-Filmography
+Elder played Gaston in the 2023 production of Beauty and the Beast at The Muny.